hyperledger-cacti/cacti/packages/cactus-plugin-persistence-fabric/README.md

 #### `initialBlocksSynchronization`

-- Synchronize entire first 30 blocks of ledger state with the database as a good start and to check if everything is correctly set.
+- Synchronize entire first N number of blocks of ledger state with the database.
+It is a good start and easy to check if everything is correctly set.

 ## Running the tests